 Artificial Intelligence Changes the Game

 Let’s define some terms.
 Capital measures the value of human-made goods and the means of production.
 Labor represents the work done by people, and the skills those workers possess.
 Economic growth occurs when capital or labor increase, or when they’re used more efficiently.

 Historically, innovations like the steam engine and typewriter have either increased capital or labor, or helped people use them more efficiently.
 Artificial intelligence changes the game by acting as a force multiplier for both capital and labor.

 AI Improves Capital Efficiency

 Intelligent machines (think robots) increase capital efficiency by reducing factory downtime and increasing production.
 Robots are perfect tools for performing repetitive or dangerous tasks.
 A recent Washington Post exposé describes factory workers in Wisconsin working in harmony with robots.
 This is a great example of AI driving growth in manufacturing.
 Where humans can’t or won’t do the work, intelligent machines fill in and make everyone more productive.

-For more about AI and automation’s impact, see our recent blog post, Automation Armageddon – Fact or Fiction?
+For more about the economic impact of AI and automation, see our blog article, Automation Armageddon – Fact or Fiction?
 In the meantime, here’s another question: How will AI affect white-collar work?

 Augmented Intelligence, not Artificial